oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 ### What's next for the Popover polyfill?

-The Popover API has been available in all browsers for over a year, but hint popovers have only been available in Chromium browsers for a few months.
+The Popover API has 4 to 18 months of support in all browsers for, but hint popovers have only been available in Chromium browsers for a few months.

+<browser-support data-feature="popover"></browser-support>

 This means that many users are on a browser that supports the Popover API, but not hint popovers.
 This is a problem for the polyfill, as it only can polyfill from no support to full support -- partial polyfilling is not supported.

+<browser-support data-feature="popover-hint"></browser-support>

 We would love to selectively polyfill `popover=hint` in browsers that have support for the Popover API, but we anticipate that this will take a fair amount